ts-x4/jzIntv_on_RetroPie/README.md

 # jzIntv_on_RetroPie
 Having grown up with Intellivision, it was a system that I spent quite a bit of time building and customizing on RetroPie.
 There are several helpful setup guides for jzIntv elsewhere ([here]( https://www.reddit.com/r/intellivision/comments/4etfy4/howto_use_jzintv_emulator_the_easy_way/) and [here](https://www.retronicdesign.com/en/configuring-a-raspberry-pi-as-an-intellivision-retro-gaming-console/) are good examples), but I discovered a number of other advanced settings along the way that I thought might be helpful to others.
-In addition, I decided to build game specific keyboard hack files that map the Intellivision's 16-button inputs to an Xbox360 controller.
+In addition, I decided to build game specific keyboard hack files that map the Intellivision's 16-button inputs to an Xbox 360 controller.
 The repository contains all of those files plus any other configuration files necessary to get jzIntv up and running on RetroPie relatively quickly.

+Note that the files contained in this repository have been tested using the 20180509 release of jzIntv, but I believe they will work with newer (and some older) releases as well.

+## Keyboard Hackfiles (.kbd)

+Each of the .kbd files here was created based on my interpretation as to how best control the games using a modern controller.
+They were built for an Xbox 360 controller but can be easily modified to accomodate other similiar controllers.
+Many games can be mapped to controllers with fewer buttons, but there are a number that will require signficant modification to the .kbd files to do so.
+Most mappings are fairly well documented, so if you're using other controllers or are not so sure about my approach, then please feel free to change to your liking :smiley:

-Several keyboard hack files also add funtionality not normally present when using the original hardware.
+Note that several keyboard hack files also add funtionality not normally present when using the original hardware.
 Specifically:
-  * The ability to run and shoot simultaneously.
-Supported games include:  AD&D Cloudy Mountain, Microsurgeon, Ms.   Nightstalker, Nightstalker, TRON Deadly Discs, TRON Deadly Dogs
+  * *The ability to run and shoot simultaneously.*  Supported games include:  AD&D Cloudy Mountain, Microsurgeon, Ms.   Nightstalker, Nightstalker, TRON Deadly Discs, TRON Deadly Dogs.
-  * True four controller support for several four player games that require players to share two controllers.
-Supported games include: Beamrider, Bowling, Golf, Mountain Madness Super Pro Skiing, Skiing
+  * *True four controller support for four player games that normally require players to share two controllers.*  Supported games include: Beamrider, Bowling, Golf, Mountain Madness Super Pro Skiing, Skiing.
-  * Single controller support for game normally requiring multiple controllers for single player play.
-Supported games includes: Dracula (control Dracula with left analog and control Zombie with right analog)
+  * *Single controller support for games normally requiring multiple controllers for single player play.*  Supported games includes: Dracula (control Dracula with left analog and control Zombie with right analog).

-Updating jzIntv

-Download a newer version of jzIntv from here => http://spatula-city.org/~im14u2c/intv/.
-Root user

-This guide and the keyboard hack files contained in this repository are based on the 20180509 release (http://spatula-city.org/~im14u2c/intv/dl/jzintv-20180509-linux-rpi).
-Newer releases will likely work fine as well.
+Also note that the .kbd files create RetroPie equivalent "hotkeys" in jzIntv.
+My hotkey setup differs from the standard RetroPie mappings (uses the "Guide" button as the hotkey and "RB" as exit).
+To bring hotkeys here in sync with the standard RetroPie mappings, for each .kbd file you'll need to do the following:
+* Change "JS0_BTN_10 PSH3" to "JS0_BTN_10 NA" (for all joystick maps, the number pad map, and the hotkey map)
+* Change "JS0_BTN_08 NA" to "JS0_BTN_08 PSH3" (for all joystick maps)
+* Change "JS0_BTN_05 QUIT" in the hotkey map to "JS0_BTN_05 NA"
+* Change "JS0_BTN_09 PAUSE" in the hotkey map to "JS0_BTN_09 QUIT"
+* Change "JS0_BTN_08 RESET" in the hotkey map to "JS0_BTN_08 PSH3" (and assign RESET to another button in the hotkey map)

 Enabling additional game extensions